 How to detect duplicate Structured Data

-The first thing you need to do is to check your site using Google Structured Data Test Tool.
+The first thing you need to do is to check your site using Googles Structured Data Test Tool (SDT) or the newer Rich Results Test Tool (RRT).
 Enter the URL to a page where you want to test your Structured Data and check the output.

 Here is an example of a page that has three Product Schemas on the same page: